Kirkham, Lancashire: History

+Horse racing took place at Carr Hill in Kirkham in March 1852 and again in March 1853.
+Point-to-point races were still being staged at Thornley-with-Wheatley, near Preston, by the Kirkham Hunt in the 20th century, including a meeting on Friday 6 April 1900.
+Races at Carr Hill continued up to the start of World War II, but it is uncertain whether they began again after the war had ended.

 In 1887 a memorial was erected, at Town End, to commemorate the Golden Jubilee of Queen Victoria.
 The memorial was later moved to a site adjacent to the United Reformed Church.

 Looms ran in the town from about 1850 until 2003.
 At one time the town had eleven mills, the last to be built being Progress Mill in 1915.
 On the lower part of Station Road "The Last Loom" of Kirkham is on permanent public display.
 This loom, a cross-rod type from the 1920s, with the use of tappets at the side, could produce an extensive range of fabrics including velvets, twills and Bedford cord.

 In 1925, Church Street became the subject of a pencil on paper drawing by Pendlebury artist L. S. Lowry In his later "A Lancashire Village, 1935" he painted the scene again, but with a wider street full of people and a house in front of the church.

-Due to an expansion of secondary education after the Second World War, in 1957 Carr Hill Secondary Modern (now Carr Hill 11 to 18 High School and Sixth Form Centre), was built on the site of Carr Hill House and a former racecourse.
+Due to an expansion of secondary education after World War II, Carr Hill Secondary Modern School (now part of an academy trust), was built in 1957 on the site of Carr Hill House and a former racecourse.
 It was officially opened in 1958 by the Duchess of Kent.
-Several housing developments have been built on the edge of the town in the last half of the 20th century.
+Several housing developments have been built on the edge of the town since the late 20th century.

-Demographics, economy

-The 2011 Census showed that 7,194 people lived in Kirkham.

-Banks

-The Kirkham branch of HSBC closed in 2015 and that of Nat West closed in 2017.
-The branch of Lloyds Bank also closed in 2017, the branch of Santander closed in October 2018 and the branch of Royal Bank of Scotland closed in January 2019, leaving Kirkham with no bank branches at all.
-The town has one remaining building society agent, for Yorkshire Building Society on Poulton Street.

-Pubs and dining

-There are several pubs in Kirkham, five of which are within or very close to the town centre including the Black Horse, Queen's Arms, the Swan and the Stable Bar.
-The Tap & Vent brewhouse, operated by Lytham Brewery, on Poulton Street, opened in December 2017.

-The Bullhorn Smokehouse opened in March 2021 and is located on Poulton Street.
-The Old Bank, a fine dining venue, was opened by restauranteur Andrew Booker and his son James, in the premises of the former Midland/HSBC bank in 2021 In February 2022 the former premises of the Santander bank were used as the home for the new German Brewhaus.
-Indulge Dessert Bar opened, on Market Square, on 30 March 2000.
+Governance

+The town council for Kirkham is elected as a parish council, which has six elected councillors and operates under the name "Kirkham Town Council".
+The council manages local services such as waste management, community spaces, planning permission and council tax among others.

+The Lancashire County Council councillor is Stewart Jones.
+In the 2023 local elections the three Fylde Council seats were won by Edward Collins, Damian Buckley and Paul Hodgson (all Independent).